History of IBM mainframe operating systems

 The history of IBM mainframe operating systems is significant within the history of mainframe operating systems, because of IBM's long-standing position as the world's largest hardware supplier of mainframe computers.
 IBM mainframes run operating systems supplied by IBM and by third parties.

-The operating systems on early IBM mainframes have seldom been very innovative, except for TSS/360 and the virtual machine systems beginning with CP-67.
-But the company's well-known reputation for preferring proven technology has generally given potential users the confidence to adopt new IBM systems fairly quickly.
+The operating systems on early IBM mainframes have seldom been very innovative, except for TSS/360 and virtual machine systems beginning with CP-67.
+The company's prioritization of backward compatibility has allowed users to adopt new IBM systems more quickly.
 IBM's current mainframe operating systems, z/OS, z/VM, z/VSE, and z/TPF, are backward compatible successors to those introduced in the 1960s.

 Before System/360

 IBM was slow to introduce operating systems.
 General Motors produced General Motors OS in 1955 and GM-NAA I/O in 1956 for use on its own IBM computers; and in 1962 Burroughs Corporation released MCP and General Electric introduced GECOS, in both cases for use by their customers.